 A multicultural and massive city stretching over two continents, Istanbul’s allure is hard to beat.
 The city is literally where the East meets the West with a medley of cultural influences in its architecture, cuisine, and religion.

-Yet with an increase of terrorism attacks and political tension over the last five years, Istanbul doesn’t have the best reputation for being a safe city.
-Is Istanbul safe in 2019?
+Yet with a history of terrorism attacks and political tension over the last five years, Istanbul doesn’t have the best reputation for being a safe city.
+Is Istanbul safe in 2020?

-That’s why I’m here to set the record straight with the facts, important context, and my own personal experience traveling here in 2019.
+I’m here to set the record straight with the facts, important context, and my own personal experience traveling here three times within the past year.
 I had an overwhelmingly positive experience, and yet there’s still a few safety tips I wish I knew beforehand.

 Is Istanbul safe?
 Past events to consider.